-The Pink Knockout Rose is a beautiful plant, with single, bright pink blossoms that cover this bush from spring to fall.
-It never grows too tall, staying just 3 or 4 feet in height, and unlike many other roses it is easy to grow, and resistant to diseases.
+The Pink Knockout Rose is a beautiful plant with single, bright pink blossoms covering it from spring to fall.
+It never grows too tall, staying just 3 or 4 feet in height, and unlike many other roses, it is easy to grow and resistant to diseases.
 If you love roses, but have found them too difficult to grow, then the Pink Knockout Rose will show you how easy it is to have roses in your garden with very little effort.
 This is an ideal plant for drifts and clumps among your other plants, or for forming a divide between one part of the garden and another.
 It looks beautiful lining a path or driveway too.
 Space the plants 2 to 3 feet apart in a row, or when planting in drifts.

-Roses are among the most beautiful of flowers, and they are admired by everyone.
-But they have issues.
+Roses are among the most beautiful of flowers, admired by virtually everyone – but they do have some issues.
 The main one is that many roses bloom for just a short time, or very sporadically, so that you are looking at a green bush most of the time.
-Not the Pink Knockout Rose.
-It begins blooming shortly after the new growth appears in spring, and it keeps blooming and blooming right up to the frost.
+Not the Pink Knockout Rose – it begins blooming shortly after the new growth appears in spring, and keeps blooming right up to the frost.
 You will almost never see a bush without flowers on it.
 This plant will truly earn its place in your garden, and you will love the vibrant pink coloring, which sparkles in the sunlight, and glows in the light of evening too.
 If you use your garden later in the day, then pink is an ideal color, because it does not disappear in lower light levels, but glows, looking at least as attractive as it does during the day.

 The second problem for many roses is disease.
 Your plants begin in the spring looking fresh and clean, but rapidly the leaves begin to turn black and fall off (black spot), or become covered in white powder (mildew) or black blisters (rust).
-The Pink Knockout Rose won’t do that – it knocks those diseases right out with its amazing resistance to them.
+The Pink Knockout Rose won’t do that – it is amazingly resistant to them.
 This is the result of years of careful breeding, and a major breakthrough in making roses suitable for every garden.
 Like other roses it may attract a few insect pests, but it is so hardy and vigorous that you will not even notice them.
 Your Pink Knockout Rose Tree will ignore them too, and keep blooming all summer.

-The Pink Knockout Rose forms a bush 3 to 4-foot tall and the same size across.
+The Pink Knockout Rose forms a bush 3 to 4 feet tall and the same size across.
 The leaves are a healthy, glossy green, and the vibrant flowers are produced in such profusion that they almost hide the foliage all spring, summer and fall.
 The flowers are produced continuously and unlike other roses, when they die they just fall off, leaving the plant constantly fresh and clean.
-This rose bush is hardy in zones 5 to 9, so it will grow throughout the country, from cold areas to warm ones.
-Everyone can grow this fabulous rose in their garden.
+This rose bush is hardy in zones 5 to 9, so it will grow throughout the country, from cold states to warm ones.

 Plant your Pink Knockout Rose in a sunny location, but this is also one of a very few roses that will grow well in partial shade.
 If you have an area of your garden where you want a rose, but it is a little shady, then this is the rose to choose.
 Once established, it will grow well during regular summers, but it is important to water your bushes during dry periods, as drought will reduce or even stop the continuous flowering.
 This is a versatile plant, and it will grow well in many kinds of soils, even heavy clays.